chriscowley/chriscowley.me.uk/source/_posts/2014-06-17-new-linux-active-directory-integration.markdown

   login-policy: allow-realm-logins
 ```

+The last step is `sudo`.
+If you want to have everyone in *Domain Admins* have permission to run everything as root, then add the following to `sudoers`:

+```
+%domain\ admins@example.com ALL=(ALL)       ALL
+```

 By default `realmd` used SSSD to perform the authentication.
-This in turn configured Kerberos and LDAP.
+This in turn configures Kerberos and LDAP.

 My initial testing has been performed with an Active Directory that has "Identity Managment for UNIX" installed.
 However, I forgot to actually enable my user for UNIX.
 Even so, it worked perfectly.
 It sees my Windows groups and defines a home directory of `/home/example.com/<username>`.

-The last step is `sudo`.
-If you want to have everyone in *Domain Admins* have permission to run everything as root, then add the following to `sudoers`:

-```
-%domain\ users@example.com ALL=(ALL)       ALL
-```
+I am pretty certain that you do not need to extend AD, it should work out of the box from what I can see.

+As a bonus, it seems to respect nested groups, something that has always been a bug bear in these things.